ouc-ocean-group/RRNet/readme.md

 *Geo, Yu Zhang, Qingxuan LV, Shuo Wei, andd Xiaorui Wang*

 This repo is created for ICCV Drones Detection 2019.
-We proposed RRNet, which is a anchor-free detector with a re-regression module.
+We proposed RRNet, which is an anchor-free detector with a re-regression module.

 ## Architecture